 During the lease term in Bentonville

-During tenancy, the rental belongs to the renter we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental in Bentonville, the renter must allow us to come into the rental.
-Some justifiable reasons to go into rental property are to:
+During lease, the rental home belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental in Bentonville, the tenant must allow us to enter the rental property.
+Some valid reasons to go into rental are to:

 - Show the rental home to prospective or actual purchasers, mortgagees, workmen, or contractors.

 Nesbitt Realty will always strive to give the renter notice and obtain renter consent before coming into the rental home.
-However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Bentonville.
-Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.
+However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to harass tenants in Bentonville.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a handy reference for rental investors in Bentonville
+a useful archive for rental investors in Bentonville

-- Before you move a tenant into your investment in Bentonville
+- Before you rent out your investment in Bentonville

 - Collections and evictions